 Also known as the Pisa Cathedral, the Duomo is a medieval Roman Catholic Cathedral constructed in a peculiar architectural style known as the Pisan Romanesque.
 The Cathedral is dedicated to the Assumption of the Virgin Mary and is the seat of the Archbishop of Pisa.
 Its fine pastel marble facade with tall blind arcades and three portals with bronze doors is a sight behold.

 The Pisa Baptistery of St. John is the biggest Baptistery in Italy.
 This Roman Catholic ecclesiastical building is found to the west of the Leaning Tower of Pisa and was the second building to have been erected in Piazza dei Miracoli, after the Cathedral.
 The baptistery was designed by Diotisalvi and is largely Romanesque and Gothic in style with whiffs of Byzantine and Islamic influences.

 The Monumental Cemetery or Campo Santo is located at the northern end of Piazza dei Miracoli.
 This walled cemetery is said to have been built around sacred soil from Calvary, brought back by Ubaldo de' Lanfranchi, the then archbishop of Pisa.
 This cemetery once contained a large collection of Roman sculptures and sarcophagi, with only 84 remaining today.

 If you wish to visit all these attractions, know that there is an entry fee involved except for the Pisa Cathedral.
-However, you get combo tickets which give great savings and a convinient option.
-Check out the Combo Tickets that will give you entry to all 4 attractions on Piazza dei Miracoli.

 Visiting The Leaning Tower of Pisa